samuelburbulla/dune-mmesh/doc/concepts/moving.rst

 Hereby, the adaptation procedure is performed in two stages:
   1. Mark: Grid elements are marked for coarsening or refinement.
-  2. Adapt: The elements are adapted due to their markers and discrete functions are restricted or prolongated.
+  2. Adapt: The elements are adapted due to their markers, and discrete functions are restricted or prolongated.

-In Dune-MMesh, due to the moving mesh, non-hierarchic adaptation is inavoidable.
+In Dune-MMesh, due to the moving mesh, non-hierarchic adaptation is in-avoidable.
 However, we will try to follow the general DUNE approach of adaptation as good as possible.
-For this reason, we similarily separate the adaptation into two stages.
+For this reason, we similarly separate the adaptation into two stages.

 1. Mark
 -------